electricimp/SpiFlashLogger/README.md

 ```
 ### readSync(*index*)

-The *readSync()* method reads objects from the logger synchronously, returning a single log object for the *index* given.
+Reads objects from the logger synchronously, returning a single log object for the specified *index*.

 *readSync()* returns:
 - the most recent object when `index == -1`,